croissanne/fosdem-image-builder/slides/slides.md

 It's not that hard of a problem, you just put a few bits in the right place, most of the hard work is done by the package maintainers.

 But at a certain scale constistency and reliability are important.
-You want to be able to do this as part of pipelines obviously.
-So you need infrastructure, and conceptually you need a clear way to define images etc...

 Because you need to build images for different purposes, different targets, different architectures, AWS, GCP, Azure, local virtualization, installers.
 And you don't want to have these differ too much from one another, you want to reason and produce them in roughly the same manner.
+You want to produce and reproduce them often without manual interference, so you need infrastructure.

 Also to avoid vendor lock-in.
 Now cloud environments often offer their own workflow to build images for their environment or just offer their own images fullstop, but now you're tied to that